randyvelasco/Portfolio-Projects/nyctaxi/README.md

 transformation, prepares it for analysis in a Power BI dashboard, and includes metadatadriven automation for continuous data processing.

-Please read the accompanying PDF documentation for complete
+Please read the accompanying documentation for the steps undertaken.

+Thanks.